zsgwu/RML--Group-6/README.md

 - **License:** Apache License

 ## Intended Use
-### Business Value of Best Remediated Model
+### Value of Best Remediated Model
-The remediated model, based on data from the Home Mortgage Disclosure Act (HMDA), tests for biases between men and women, as well as races such as black vs. white and other demographic categories in the dataset.
-The business value of the best remediated model is determined by its ability to meet the project’s business goals.
-Some possible business values include:
+The remediated model, based on data from the Home Mortgage Disclosure Act (HMDA), is designed solely for educational purposes.
+It tests for biases between men and women, as well as races such as black vs. white and other demographic categories in the dataset.
+The primary goal of this model is to serve as a learning tool for students to understand and practice identifying and addressing biases in data.
+This model is not built to resolve a real-world problem.
+However, by engaging in such practices in a similar real-world project, a remediated model can help the project achieve some of the following potential values:
 -	**Market-Leading Status:** Enhances reputation through fair lending practices.
 -	**Obligations to Lenders/Creditors:** Ensures compliance with fair lending laws.
 -	**Shareholder Returns:** Reduces legal risks and improves customer satisfaction.
 -	**Profitability:** Identifies profitable, unbiased lending opportunities.
 -	**Sustainability:** Builds trust and loyalty among diverse customers.
 -	**Growth Prospects:** Opens new market segments through fair criteria.

 ### How to Use the Best Remediated Model
 The best remediated model is used for assessing bias and can be used for the following purposes:
 - **Intended Scope:** Use for assessing and mitigating biases in mortgage lending.
 - **Capabilities and Limitations:** Understand its ability to detect and correct biases.